 There are two types of rooms, 14 standard rooms and 10 view rooms.
 They are equally beautiful and decorated in a modern, uncluttered style with blue and green hues.
 Despite only one type bearing the name ‘View’, both have views over the plains in front of the camp.
 The main difference is the View rooms are newer, larger and have more attention to the little touches.
 The standard rooms are still spacious and offer an excellent bed for the night in a relaxed, friendly and informal atmosphere.

 Open: Okonjima Plains Camp is open all year round.

 Location: Central highlands of Namibia

 Rooms: There are 14 Standard Rooms and 10 View Rooms.
 They are all tastefully decorated and spacious with en-suite facilities.
 The View Rooms are newer and larger than the Standard Rooms, they have a larger veranda.
 All rooms have ceiling fans, mini-fridge, tea and coffee and a safe.

 Activities: The camp is home to the AfriCat Foundation.
 Apart from self-guided walks all other activities are extra.
-These range from tracking the big cats in a 4x4 and on foot, night drives and guided walks.
+These range from tracking the big cats in a 4x4, game drives and guided walks.
 If you are staying long enough you may also get to visit AfriCat’s Information & Carnivore Care Centre.